Samsung-Apple Deal Deeper Than Recognized?

 The Powerbook nano?

 When Apple gave us the 12-inch Powerbook, a steady stream of voices began a chant for an even smaller Powerbook, one handy enough to carry with little more effort than a day planner.
-The Samsung deal, and the availability of 8GB (and, rumored 16GB) NAND flash chips, now gives Apple the chance to hit that glorious techno-marvel sweet spot that they love to hit with any all-new product.
-Imagine a small, fully-functional Powerbook the same thickness as an iPod nano, with a 7" to 8" widescreen display, and 24GB to 48GB of flash, instead of a hard drive.
+The Samsung deal, and the availability of 8GB (and, rumored 16GB) NAND flash chips are still too small and pricey to replace HDD storage in notebooks.
+However, continuing declines in pricing and increases in capacity to hit a crossover point within 5-years that will give Apple the chance to hit that glorious techno-marvel sweet spot that they love to hit with any all-new product.
+Imagine a small, fully-functional Powerbook the same thickness as an iPod nano, with an 11" to 13" widescreen display, and 64GB to 128GB of flash, instead of a hard drive.
 Toss out the normal hard disk drive, and this form factor suddenly becomes very buildable.
+In not too many years it will be possible at under $1,000.
+That's when Apple will leverage their then massive flash memory channel strength and do it.

 Airport Extreme Extreme

 Streaming video from a player device to other playback devices in a home is not a real-time process.
 Some delay is acceptable, just as the 2 to 3-second delay in streaming music over Airport is accepted.
 But, video streams are much fatter than music streams... even SD video.
 And, decoding a video stream is a massive chore compared to decoding music.
 Current Airport Extreme models lack the horsepower for the job.
 The solution?
-AE models with better processors, and with (you guessed it) onboard flash memory buffer storage.
+AE models with better processors, and with (you guessed it) onboard flash memory buffer storage, and multimedia decoding/transmission functions.

 Flash Devices.
 Fact Or Fiction?

 Are flash-based video iPods, Powerbooks, and home media streaming devices actually about to be announced by Apple?
 Only Steve jobs and his cronies know for certain.
-But, if I've tallied the realities and the whispers correctly, my prediction is that at least two of these will be shown at the California Theater this coming week.
-If so, I'll be at the head of the line, credit card in hand, to buy one of the new iPod nano-based video players.
+But, if I've tallied the realities and the whispers correctly, my prediction is that at least two of these will be shown in the not too distant future.
+If so, I'll be at the head of the line, credit card in hand, to buy one of the new iPod video players...and, someday, a flash-based MacBook, and an Apple mobile phone.